 |9||Crvena Zvezda||Crvena ZvezdaCZT||16||14||0||0||0||13.000|

-The 2016/17 season sees a new challenge to the Euroleague with FIBA returning to European basketball.
-There is a Champions League basketball tournament taking place in Europe over the course of this season but with the top European teams locked into the Euroleague franchise, this league remains the number one event for basketball fans across the continent.
-There has been a change of format for the 2016/17 season though, with the Regular Season now seeing all 16 teams play each other twice in a singular league format.
+The 2016/17 season saw a new challenge to the Euroleague with FIBA returning to European basketball at a higher level.
+The Champions League basketball tournament took place in Europe for the first time but with the top European teams locked into the Euroleague franchise, this league remained the number one event for basketball fans across the continent.
+However, a change of format for the 2016/17 season was introduced, with all 16 teams play each other twice in a singular league format during the regular season.

 Fenerbahce Seal Istanbul Euroleague GloryThe finish that Turkish basketball fans were hoping for in the Euroleague Final Four came true on Sunday night as Fenerbahce Istanbul clinched the…